HL7/cql/input/pages/02-authorsguide.md

 define "TitreNumerator": TitreRatio.numerator // 1
 ```

-CQL supports the equality operators ([.sym]#=# [.sym]#!=# [.sym]#~# [.sym]#!~#) for ratios, as well as conversion from strings to ratios using the ToString and ToRatio functions.
+CQL supports the equality operators (<span class="sym">=</span> <span class="sym">!=</span> <span class="sym">~</span> <span class="sym">!~</span>) for ratios, as well as conversion from strings to ratios using the ToString and ToRatio functions.
 Other operations on ratios must be specified by accessing the numerator or denominator components.
 For equality, ratios are considered equal if they have the same value for the numerator and denominator, using quantity equality semantics.
 Two ratios are considered equivalent if they represent the same ratio:

 ``` cql
 define "RatioEqualTrue": 1:100 = 1:100